epidemics/covid/web/deploy/README.md

 ```

 Next create a k8 namespace for the custom site.
 The name can be the branch name.
+You can execute this script locally or in Google Cloud Shell (no need of local installation):
 ```
 gcloud container clusters get-credentials --region us-west1-c epidemics